ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 `workerGroupSpecs`.
 This resource specifies the number of TPU chips for GKE to allocate each Pod.
 KubeRay v1.1.0 adds a `numOfHosts` field to the RayCluster custom resource, specifying the number of TPU hosts to create per worker group replica.
 For multi-host worker groups, replicas are treated as Pod slices rather than individual workers, with `numOfHosts` worker nodes being created per replica.
-Additionally, GKE uses `gke-tpu` node selectors to schedule TPU pods on the node matching the desired TPU accelerator and topology.
+Additionally, GKE uses `gke-tpu` node selectors to schedule TPU Pods on the node matching the desired TPU accelerator and topology.

-Below is a config snippet for a RayCluster worker group with 2 Ray TPU worker pods, each scheduled on its own GKE v4 TPU node belonging to the same TPU PodSlice.
+Below is a config snippet for a RayCluster worker group with 2 Ray TPU worker Pods, each scheduled on its own GKE v4 TPU node belonging to the same TPU Pod slice.

 ```
    groupName: tpu-group